Can You Powder Coat Plastic? Here's Everything You Need to Know

 Specific Types:

-• Glass-Fiber Reinforced Plastics (GFRP): Commonly used in marine, automotive, and aerospace applications.
+• Glass-Fiber Reinforced Plastics (GFRP): Commonly used in boats, cars, and airplanes.

-• Carbon-Fiber Reinforced Plastics (CFRP): Found in sports equipment, aerospace components, and automotive parts.
+• Carbon-Fiber Reinforced Plastics (CFRP): Found in sports gear, aerospace parts, and automotive components.

 Challenges of Powder Coating on Plastic Materials